 Here are four of the most important stretches that target everyday stress that most of us experience.

-Figure foStretch1ur – Stretching the glutes maintains hip mobility, a very important factor in good posture and pelvic health.
+Figure four – Stretching the glutes maintains hip mobility, a very important factor in good posture and pelvic health.
 Lay down, cross one ankle over opposite knee, as you bring the legs up, grab the knee through the hole created and pull toward you.

 Doorway – Stretching the chest helps to balance tension in the torso, easing soreness between the shoulder blades.
 Stand in a doorway, reach up and brace forearm against the frame, make motion like you are throwing a ball (force comes from legs) slowly until stretch is felt in chest or shoulder.